 Healthy pizza anyone?
 Vegetarian?
 Yes, it is possible!
 But, will it taste rubbish?
 Not really, you can make a healthier version of pizza which is full of flavours and delicious too.

-Making pizza healthier is not all about healthier base though.
-You should also use a variety of veg and when it comes to cheese, use the low fat version.
-In this recipe I used low fat mozzarella cheese with 10% fat.
+Making pizza healthier is not all about a healthier base though.
+You should also use a variety of veg and when it comes to cheese, use the low-fat version.
+In this recipe, I used low-fat mozzarella cheese with 10% fat.
 But don’t overdo it!
 If it’s low fat it doesn’t mean you can eat as much as you like!
 Actually, don’t cover your pizza with cheese completely, use limited amount instead.
-I covered my pizza only partially with a sliced mozzarella cheese and have left lots of space as you can see in the picture below.
+I covered my pizza only partially with sliced mozzarella cheese and have left lots of space as you can see in the picture below.